hearts4cyno/hearts4cyno/README.md

 -- ships

-albedurin/scaradurin, dottoscara/dottocollei, kaeluc, beikazu, tighlei, cylou & arlefuri/neuvifuri shippers
-or just in general c0mships/pr0ships ect. otherwise im pretty okay with most ships including rarepairs
+if you ship a canonicaly/implied gay/lesbian character with the unprefered gender, albedurin/scaradurin, dottoscara/dottocollei, kaeluc, beikazu, tighlei/amberlei, cylou or just in general c0mships/pr0ships ect. otherwise im pretty okay with most ships including rarepairs

 do not copy and/or inspire from my skins on pt